- Rohana Ambagaspitiya: Renewal Risk Processes, Statistics, Probability Theory and Stochastic Processes.

-Biostatistics doctorate students must pass two written preliminary examinations usually during the first year but no later than eighteen months from the beginning of their doctoral programs.
-The material of the preliminary exams will be based upon two of the following courses: STAT 721, STAT 631, STAT 635 or STAT 641.
+Statistics doctorate students must pass two written preliminary examinations usually during the first year but no later than 18 months from the beginning of their doctoral programs.
+The material of the two preliminary exams will be based upon STAT 721 and STAT 701.

 Written candidacy proposal and oral candidacy exam

 - Program course work and examination requirements completed (prior to candidacy oral examination)